hakimel/reveal.js/README.md

 ### Code syntax highlighting

 By default, Reveal is configured with [highlight.js](https://highlightjs.org/) for code syntax highlighting.
+To enable syntax highlighting, you'll have to load the highlight plugin ([plugin/highlight/highlight.js](plugin/highlight/highlight.js)) and a highlight.js CSS theme (Reveal comes packaged with the zenburn theme: [lib/css/zenburn.css](lib/css/zenburn.css)).

 Below is an example with clojure code that will be syntax highlighted.
 When the `data-trim` attribute is present, surrounding whitespace is automatically removed.
 HTML will be escaped by default.
 To avoid this, for example if you are using `<mark>` to call out a line of code, add the `data-noescape` attribute to the `<code>` element.

 ```html
 <section>